bhargavmungara/check-if-function-was-called/docs/rules/check-function-was-called.md

 ## When Not To Use It

-When you have no functions declared on your program.
+When you have no functions declared within your program.